 Day 17: At Sea

-In the wake of all your Zodiac cruises, walks and kayak expeditions, take time to sort through your photographs, capture the experiences in your journal, or relax while enjoying the view through the ship’s panoramic glass windows.
+In the wake of all your Zodiac cruises, kayak excursions and walks ashore, you may wish to use this leisurely day at sea to sort through your photos or capture experiences in your journal—or just relax while enjoying the view through the ship’s panoramic windows.

 Days 18 & 19: Ushuaia / Buenos Aires / Depart

-After breakfast, we disembark in Ushuaia with time to explore this rugged mountain town at the bottom of the world before our private charter flight returns us to Buenos Aires this evening, ahead of homeward flights the next day.
+After breakfast, disembark in Ushuaia with time to explore this rugged mountain town at the bottom of the world before our private charter flight returns us to Buenos Aires this evening.
+From here, we connect with homeward flights the next day.